openequella/openEQUELLA/README.md

 <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>

-Oracle is the recommended and historically the supported vendor of Java to run Equella with.
+Oracle is the recommended and historically the supported vendor of Java to run openEquella with.

 In ubuntu: